 Early History of the Loundon family

-Another 335 words (24 lines of text) covering the years 1214, 1640 and 1714 are included under the topic Early Loundon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Loundon research.
+Another 102 words (7 lines of text) covering the years 1214, 1640 and 1714 are included under the topic Early Loundon History in all our PDF Extended History products and printed products wherever possible.

 Loundon Spelling Variations

 Loundon has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: London, Londen, Lunnen, Lundin, Lunden, Londoner, Londner and many more.